 More recently, rates were already low at the onset of the COVID-19 crisis, but they were cut even lower.
 Coming out of the pandemic, prices soared while unemployment remained low.
-This led to a rising-rate environment in 2022.
+This led to a rising-rate environment in 2022 and 2023.

 What are my options if my interest rate goes up?

 It’s wise to look closely at your account details.

 As rates increase, consider paying down your credit card or line of credit balances.
 These types of products only charge interest when balances aren’t paid in full each month.
 It’s also smart to think twice or consult a trusted advisor before adding new debt.